Why Disconnection Led to Tesco's Decline

 According to the Financial Times on 23rd October 2014, the Deloitte report 'noted that the way discounts were accounted for contravened Tesco’s own accounting policies.'
 The newspaper went on to suggest that, 'it does raise serious questions about the role of Tesco's auditor and the company’s board…and highlights the flaw in a bedrock of British corporate governance.'
 As new CEO Dave Lewis observed, the Deloitte investigation had established what had happened but a separate investigation by the UK’s Financial Conduct Authority would establish the why and how.

-Norman Pickavance’s new book, The Reconnected Leader (out in December 2014) explores why such scandals have arisen and highlights that the root cause often lies in a profound disconnection between the leaders of an organization and its people, its customers and its practices.
+Norman Pickavance’s new book, The Reconnected Leader, explores why such scandals have arisen and highlights that the root cause often lies in a profound disconnection between the leaders of an organization and its people, its customers and its practices.
 Whilst it is too early to judge what may have been the cause of the crisis at Tesco, there are signs that the Board had indeed become disconnected from its operations, by filling its board with non-executive directors with a limited 'feel' for retail and ability to 'sniff out' issues being brushed over by management.
 Given that it was ultimately a whistleblower who came forward to reveal the accounting issues at Tesco, it is also appropriate to ponder whether senior leaders had created a culture in which it was difficult to challenge the leadership or call out that things that weren’t as they should be.
 Tesco’s leadership had also become increasingly disconnected from its people, engineering out the need for human connection and judgment in its operations, through a phenomenal investment in and reliance on 'big data', with store managers having an ever-decreasing input into decisions on what was selling or working well in store.

 Can Tesco be turned around?
 The answer must be yes - if it can find a way to reconnect its leaders with its customers, colleagues and communities.
 Early signs are encouraging.
 According to the Guardian’s Fiona Walsh in late October 2014 ‘Lewis, who took on the top job less than two months ago, believes that the group has lost touch with what its customers want.’
 To begin to address this, Lewis has taken Tesco’s top executives on a 'mini break' to a self-catering holiday cottage in a remote part of the UK and challenged them to go out and buy, cook and taste Tesco’s own products, explaining to the Mail on Sunday, 'I think if you are in our business and you’re not spending all of your time looking at the quality of the presentation and the taste of the food and the products you serve – what are you doing?'
 Lewis himself has swapped his limo for rail travel, not only saving money but also putting himself back in touch with the real lives of customers and communities alike.
 As he proposed when setting out his priorities for the months ahead, 'rebuilding trust and transparency in the business and the brand is a priority.'